dragonpilee/Zentro-Intelligent-Content-Management/README.md

 ---

-💚 Built for RTX GPUs — local-first,
+💚 Built for RTX GPUs — local-first, fast, and